View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

 Keep your flights short: When you only have a week, it’s crucial to maximize your vacation time.
 Choosing destinations with shorter flight durations minimizes travel fatigue and gives you more time to explore and relax.

 I’ve included a European option in this list, since if you’re flying from the East Coast, you can reach Portugal in just under seven hours non-stop.
-I wanted to add this option because Portugal is a fantastic, affordable European destination.
+I wanted to add this option because Portugal is a fantastic, affordable international destinations.

 Explore just one or two cities: Resist the urge to cram too much into your trip.
 Focusing on a few places allows you to dive deeper into the local culture and enjoy a more relaxed pace.